mihailgaberov/chat/README.md

 # Mihail's Chat (React)
 [![Tests](https://github.com/mihailgaberov/chat/actions/workflows/main.yml/badge.svg)](https://github.com/mihailgaberov/chat/actions/workflows/main.yml)

+> __Project update (Jan.
+14, 2023)__: After [Heroku stopped their free plans](https://techcrunch.com/2022/08/25/heroku-announces-plans-to-eliminate-free-plans-blaming-fraud-and-abuse) the project demo site has not been accessible anymore.
+In order to make it accessible again, I've decided to deploy it to another platform, such as [Vercel](https://chat-ten-khaki.vercel.app/).
+As part of this _migration_ I updated the main libraries used in the project.
+This required several changes in the codebase so that it's aligned with the breaking changes came from the updates.
+Currently the demo site can be seen and interacted with but the main chat functionality is not working due to the serverless nature of the platform.
+I am looking for alternatives and will post updates here as soon as I found a working one.
+__The project is perfectly runnable locally__.

 >_I have written a tutorial about how I did this.
 You can find it [here](https://www.mihailgaberov.com/build-a-chat-app-with-react-typescript-and-socket.io) or [here](https://medium.freecodecamp.org/build-a-chat-app-with-react-typescript-and-socket-io-d7e1192d288), or [here](https://dev.to/mihailgaberov/how-to-build-a-chat-app-with-react-typescript-and-socket-io-2e1c)_